 To make sure you get these points, you have to book either on the direct website of the different providers or add the codes in your travel booking tool.

-8. Define a cap for air travel and hotels
+8. Reduce/Control air travel and hotels costs by introducing thresholds.

 Air travel and lodging are the two main expenses of your overall T&E travel budget.
 The next would be meals and entertainment.